Chris-Duckworth/sdss_clustering/README.md

 This equates to find dimensions that have maximal variance along them, hence compressing information while retaining a significant fraction of variance in the data.
 Here, this can be thought of finding pixels that are highly correlated and linking them.

-## CNN

-Here we use a pre-trained convolutional neural network (CNN) in order to extract distinct features for the set of SDSS images.
-The structure and training of the CNN is described in this [repo](https://github.com/Chris-Duckworth/sdss_CNN).
-In order to repurpose this network for the aim of clustering, we remove the final 4 `keras` defined layers (i.e. layers of fully connected nodes with dropout).
-We now take the output from the flattened fully connect layer with 128 nodes, as a representation of our images.

-We find that a significant number of these nodes are practically redundant (i.e.) highly correlated, and hence, we can again compress information using pca.
-Here, we select only 20 compressed features from the CNN to represent the galaxy images.
-This PCA encapsulates 99.86% of the variance in the output features from the CNN.

-## Clustering

 ### K-means